 - Bottom Line

-We have been using Curve debit card already many years and have been happy with its modern features.
+We have been using the Curve debit card for many years and are happy with its modern features.
 In this review, we tell about our own Curve experiences and analyse the card from a traveller´s point of view.

 The article contains a promo code.

 Is Curve a Credit Card?

 WhenCurve was launched in 2018, it only featured a Curve Debit card.
 However, in October 2023, Curve also launched an additional product - the Curve Credit card.
 Both types of accounts have mostly the same benefits except that Curve Debit customers not having Section 75 protection, and Curve Credit customers not being able to use the "Fronted" feature of Curve.
 You can't buy or pay anything with a Curve card alone, instead, at least one right credit or debit card is needed to be linked.
 Curve Standard is a free payment card that conveys a payment transaction to another card set in advance by the card user.
 For example, with the combination of Curve and Bank Norwegian credit card, the transaction is executed in Curve, which forwards the payment in real-time to Norwegian's credit card.

 Since Curve is not a traditional card, almost anyone living in the European Economy Area (EEA) can get it by ordering online.
 A London-based company which was founded in 2015 is behind this card.
 A curve card is a genuine plastic or metal card bearing the same features as all bank cards have, it is PIN-code enabled and it has a contactless payment feature.
 All the settings of the card can be managed easily through the application installed on a mobile phone.
 The card can be used on the internet and physically on almost any Mastercard-approved shopping site just like a regular card.